despiteallobjections/amigo/README.md

    flow between them, I anticipate we could further improve build concurrency.

+   This hypothesis is further elaborated in doc/parallelism.md.

 ## Questions

+### cmd/asm

-Should amigo incorporate cmd/asm and/or cmd/cgo too?
+Should amigo incorporate cmd/asm/asm too?
 I think yes, but cmd/asm seems especially challenging to incorporate, without pulling in all of cmd/internal/obj.

 I suspect something like LLVM bitstream's "abbreviations" will be applicable here.
 For each unique instruction shape, we can define a